gimli-org/pyGIMLi/doc/community/contribute.md

 python -c "import pygimli; pygimli.test()" # Make sure that everything works (also after adding new code)
 ```

-You will need to do the last step (`conda activate pgdev`) everytime you start a terminal or put it in your `.bashrc`.
+You will need to do the last step (`conda activate pgdev`) everytime you start a terminal (or put it in your `.bashrc` startup file).
 The prompt `(pgdev)` should appear before your terminal location.

 ### 3. Create a feature branch

 Go to the source folder and create a feature branch to hold your changes.
 It is
-advisable to give it a sensible name such as `adaptive_meshes`.
+advisable to give it a meaningful name, e.g. `adaptive_meshes`.

 ```bash
 cd gimli